 Shelters are generally the place of last resort.
 DPH recommends that individuals who need to evacuate have plans already in place to stay with family, friends or in a hotel in the event of a disaster.
 No emergency shelter will have the amenities and flexibilities that you have at home.
-When planning for an evacuation in your zone, consider what aids may be needed for daily living.
-For individuals who are unable to find another place to stay during an emergency evacuation, there are two sheltering options: 1) Medical Needs shelters (MNS), and 2) general population shelters.
+When planning for an evacuation in your zone, consider what essential items may be needed for daily living.
+For individuals who are unable to find another place to stay during an emergency evacuation, there are two sheltering options: 1) Medical Equipment Power Shelters (MEPS), and 2) General Population shelters.

 • Have medical conditions that require electricity support and/or